05, Expenses during the placements

 Access to cash machines

-There are no cash machines in the Thórsmörk area and the nearest one is at Hvolsvöllur, about 52km away.
-Debit and visa cards can be used in the campsite shops and the Húsadalur restaurant.
+There are no cash machines in the Thórsmörk area and the nearest one is at Hvolsvöllur, which is about 52km away.
+Debit and visa cards can be used in the campsite shops and at the Húsadalur restaurant.